flatcar-archive/flatcar-docs/os/sdk-modifying-coreos.md

 ### Using QEMU for cross-compiling

-The Container Linux initramfs is generated with the `dracut` tool. `Dracut` assumes it is running on the target system, and produces output only for that CPU architecture.
+The Flatcar Linux initramfs is generated with the `dracut` tool. `Dracut` assumes it is running on the target system, and produces output only for that CPU architecture.
 In order to create initramfs files for other architectures, `dracut` is executed under QEMU's user mode emulation of the target CPU via the host system's binfmt support.

 #### Configuring QEMU for 64 bit ARM binaries

-Note that "64 bit ARM" is known by two short forms: `aarch64` (as seen in the configuration file for QEMU), and `arm64` (as seen in how Container Linux and many other distributions refer to the architecture).
+Note that "64 bit ARM" is known by two short forms: `aarch64` (as seen in the configuration file for QEMU), and `arm64` (as seen in how Flatcar Linux and many other distributions refer to the architecture).

 The QEMU binary, `/usr/bin/qemu-aarch64-static` is not expected to be on the host workstation.
 It will be inside the `arm64-usr` build chroot entered before running `dracut`.